tekjava/RiotAPI-Challenger-2016-May/README.md

-# LoLMastery.ff - RiotAPI-Challenger-2016-May
+# LoLMastery.net - RiotAPI-Challenger-2016-May

-THIS REPOSITORY IS FOR A RIOT API CHALLENGE ENTRY AND THE DATA IS PROVIDED BY RIOT AND ONLY RIOT
+THIS REPOSITORY IS FOR A RIOT API CHALLENGE ENTRY AND THE DATA IS PROVIDED BY RIOT AND ONLY RIOT.
+ANY DATA STORED IN OUR DATABASE IS FOR US AND US ONLY.

-FOR A LIVE DEMO GOTO http://amazonsaver.uk/
+FOR A LIVE DEMO GO TO http://amazonsaver.uk/

-With LoLMastery.ff everybody can access anybody's data about their champion masteries with full detail, in addition to that it also shows their ranked info with every champion they have played and their ranked status.
+With LoLMastery.net everybody can access anybody's data about their champion masteries with full detail, in addition to that it also shows their ranked info with every champion they have played and their ranked status.
 You can also find a top list which is sorted by highest champion points, separate from that there is a master and challenger top list with their champion points and mastery scores so players can compare there mastery stats to top ranked players.

 We also include a live game checker, that checks to see if a player is in game and will get all information about enemy and your own team, it provides ranked data and mastery data.

-Also the web is accesible from multiple regions.
+Also the web is accessible from multiple regions and languages, we also include a function that saves in your cookies the latest server and language the user used, so next time the user loads the site, it will open on same server and language that the user was using before.

+The 10 Servers our website provides access to the users are:
+- BR
+- EUNE
+- EUW
+- KR
+- LAN
+- LAS
+- OCE
+- NA
+- RU
+- TR

+WEBSITES MAIN LANGUAGE IS IN ENGLISH
+The 20 Languages our website offer to the users are:
+- English
+- Danish
+- German
+- Spanish
+- Finnish
+- French
+- Hungarian
+- Italian
+- Japanese
+- Korean
+- Norwegian
+- Polish
+- Portuguese
+- Romanian
+- Russian
+- Swedish
+- Slovenian
+- Serbian
+- Turkish
+- Chinese

+To build this website we used 4 programming languages, HTML, PHP, CSS and JAVASCRIPT.

-The data is stored in a database that is only used for LoLMastery.ff.
+All data is stored in a database that is only used for LoLMastery.net and automatically updates data when a user updates their profile.

-In order to make the code work you need MySQL database with server connection collation and databse collation set as utf8_bin.
+In order to make the code work you need MySQL database with server connection collation and database collation set as utf8_bin.
 The database must contain the tables shown in "/tables_1.jpg" with their settings.

 ![alt tag](https://raw.githubusercontent.com/TheHHG7/RiotAPI-Challenger-2016-May/master/tables_1.jpg)